saulpierotti/markdown_notebook/DRD.md

 * In the lab of prof. Capri they tryed to see if the nucleosome-associated DNA in blood is different in young, old people and centenarians
 	* They work a lot with centenarians and they are so proud of it
 * We have about 28 millions CpGs in our genome
+* Histones are octamers
+	* H2a and H2b form a dimer
+	* 2 H3 and H4 form a tetramer
+	* A tetramer binds 2 dimers forming the histone octamer
+	* Toghether with 148 bp of DNA they form nucleosomes
+	* The DNA between nucleosome is called linker DNA
+	* H1 is the linker histone which binds incoming and outgoing DNA from the nucleosome
+* Histone modifications are one of the essential epigenetic modifications
+	* They usually happen in K, R, S, or T of histone tails
-* CpG metilating/demetilating enzymes: TET (Ten Eleven Translocation), DNMTs
+* TET (Ten Eleven Translocation) is the principal CpG demetylating enzyme
+* DNMT
-* CpG metilation happens at position 5 of C
+* In mammals metilation happens mostly at position 5 of C in a CpG dinucleotide
 * Histone modifications: metilation, acetilation, posphorylation
 	* H3k4me3: active promoters
 * High expression is associated with high gene metilation and low promoter metilation